Carsomyr6/JarnipToB/README.md

 **Features**

 * Adds Jarnip as a new merchant in Saradush
-* Introduces twelve new legendary items
+* Introduces twelve new legendary items in the spirit of the original expansion
 * Fills the gaps in vanilla game itemization
-* Introduces unique and memorable weapons in the spirit of the original expansion
+* Emphasis on balance and class fantasy

 **Installation**